linode/docs/docs/products/networking/nodebalancers/guides/manage/index.md

     ![Screenshot of the firewalls form](nodebalancer-firewall-unassign.png)

 1. A confirmation dialog appears.
 Click **Unassign Firewall** to proceed with removing the firewall from the NodeBalancer.
+The firewall is unassigned from the NodeBalancer  and the NodeBalancer is removed from the firewall in Cloud Firewall.

 ### Add a Firewall to a NodeBalancer